Tom Scavo: Season 3

-After Lynette and Rick are locked in the freezer during an armed robbery, they cuddle to keep warm, and Tom sees the CCTV tape of them eating dinner before the theft.
-He confronts Rick, telling him that his marriage is solid, and that Rick cannot break them up.
-Tom asks Rick to quit but he refuses, claiming Lynette "doesn't want him gone".
-Rick later tells Lynette about his lunch with Tom and his feelings for her, and tries to get her to admit her feelings for him, but Lynette refuses and fires him.
+After Tom becomes jealous of Rick and suspicious of their relationship, he demands that he is fired, which Lynette refuses.
+Tom asks Rick to quit but he will not, claiming Lynette "doesn't want him gone".
+However, Lynette fires him after he confirms Tom's concerns and confesses his feelings to Lynette.

-After finding out Tom is returning to work, Lynette sobs in her bathroom, distraught.
 Lynette and Tom's marriage continues to decline and they don't speak for days.
 Trying to rebuild their marriage, Tom gets his old college friend and marriage counsellor to talk to them both without Lynette knowing his profession.
 She realizes and becomes even angrier about his 'ambush therapy'.
-When Tom's doctor informs him that his back has recovered, Tom suggests to Lynette they either talk or have sex.
-Lynette agrees to sex, which quickly turns violent and Lynette falls off the bed, banging her head on the bedside table.
+When Tom's doctor informs him that his back has recovered, Tom and Lynette agree to have sex, which quickly turns violent and Lynette falls off the bed, banging her head on the bedside table.
 She goes to the hospital to be treated, and Tom finds out that Lynette has fallen for Rick and misses him.
 The doctor performs a CAT scan on Lynette, finds swollen lymph nodes, and suggests a biopsy, as it could be a sign of lymphoma.